 and adult women in the United States were reported as having AIDS.

 ...
 (Source: excerpt from HIV Infection in Women, NIAID Fact Sheet: NIAID)

 Gender Profile of HIV/AIDS: Women are one of the fastest growing

 groups infected with the human immunodeficiency virus (HIV), and the

-...
+disease is...
 (Source: excerpt from Fact Sheet Women and HIV-AIDS: NWHIC)

 HIV/AIDS: Related Medical Conditions

 To research the causes of HIV/AIDS, consider researching the causes of these